-How do you move to another country?
-Once you’ve decided to try expat life - for whatever reason - where do you start?
+How to prepare your move to a new country?
+A How to settle in a new country?
+Once you've decided to try expatriate life - for whatever reason - where do you start?

 There is no one-fits-all answer.
 Depending on who you are and where you want to move, the process may take time.
 Some people research visa requirements, others look up jobs or study-abroad programs.
 If you have the right passport and a location-independent career, perhaps you skip a few steps and book a flight.